Local Differential Privacy for Regret Minimization in Reinforcement Learning: Introduction

-\textbf{Contributions.} In this paper, we study LDP for regret minimization in finite horizon reinforcement learning.
-Our contribution can be summarized as follows: \begin{itemize} \item We provide a lower bound for LDP regret minimization of $\Omega\big(\sqrt{HSAT}/\min\{e^\varepsilon - 1, 1\} \big)$.
-This shows that LDP is inherently harder than JPD in RL, where the lower-bound is only $\Omega\big( \sqrt{HSAT} + SAH \log(T)/\varepsilon \big)$~\citep{vietri2020privaterl}. \item We propose the first LDP algorithm for regret minimization in tabular finite-horizon problems.
-Inspired by~\citet{ren2020multi}, we use a general privacy-preserving mechanism to perturb the information associated to each trajectory and derive~\algo, an $\varepsilon$-LDP algorithm with a sublinear regret bound.

-\item We present multiple privacy-preserving mechanisms that are compatible with \algo and bound the regret of the resulting procedures.
+\textbf{Contributions.} In this paper, we study LDP for regret minimization in finite horizon reinforcement learning problems with $S$ states, $A$ actions, and a horizon of $H$.\footnote{We do not explicitly focus on preventing malicious attacks or securing the communication between the RL algorithm and the users.
+This is outside the scope of the paper.} Our contributions are as follows. \textbf{1)} We provide a regret lower bound for $(\varepsilon,\delta)$-LDP of $\Omega\big(H\sqrt{SAK}/\min\{e^\varepsilon - 1, 1\} \big)$, showing LDP is inherently harder than JDP, where the lower-bound is only $\Omega\big( H\sqrt{SAK} + SAH \log(KH)/\varepsilon \big)$~\citep{vietri2020privaterl}. \textbf{2)} We propose the first LDP algorithm for regret minimization in RL.
+We use a general privacy-preserving mechanism to perturb information associated to each trajectory and derive~\algo, an optimistic model-based $(\varepsilon,\delta)$-LDP algorithm with regret guarantees. \textbf{3)} We present multiple privacy-preserving mechanisms that are compatible with \algo and show that their regret is $\wt{O}(\sqrt{K}/\varepsilon)$ up to some mechanism dependent terms depending on $S,A,H$. \textbf{4)} We perform numerical simulations to evaluate the impact of LDP on the learning process.
+For comparison, we build a Thompson sampling algorithm~\citep[e.g.,][]{Osband2013more} for which we provide LDP guarantees but no regret bound.